ravewillow6383/tic-tac-toe/README.md

 I've imported sys and traceback to allow for a clean Quit from the game upon completion or Keyboard interrupt.

+## About this project

+My MVP for this game was simply to build a playable, functional tic tac toe game in that played in the command line.
+I gave myself a day to finish it.
+The result is the code that I have here as of 9 / 24/2019.

+### What I like about this program

+It plays cleanly in my console.
+I have error handling and I'm checking for edge cases (i.e. integers given by the user that are outside of range, a blank input for a user name, a string instead of an integer for the game board placement).
+It does everything that I would expect a tic tac toe game to do.

+### Where I would take this project further

+I have a few thoughts.
+I would either expand the Player class, adding in attributes such as self.total_wins and self.total_losses or it might be fun to do a kind of madlib input request, asking for verbs, nouns ect.. and using the input to build up a self.catch_phrase for when that player wins.

+I would also build up a game_board class and move many of my functiodns into the class as methods.

+My other thought, depending on how wild we wanted to get with a tic tac toe game, was to build a django app out of it.
+Then, I could build up a player model and a game board model, store instances of the Player in a database and then use an ORM (object relational mapping), to interact with out database in our code.
+We could add a self.rank attribute to the player class and increase the rank when the player hits a certain number of wins.
+We could have a lot of fun with it.

+On that note, with programming, I feel that it quickly becomes easy to go into a rabbit hole of continously building on my code, making it more exciting and intericate and I truly love doing it.
+However, I don't want to lose the opportunity to interview with a company that I would like to work with because I ended up lost down a rabbit hole of building up ranks for tick tac toe players and consequently, didn't finish in a timely enough way.
+So, for now, here is my MVP built in about a day, with breaks for a few meetings and meals.
+If anyone would like to have expand upon this game in any of they ways that I have mentioned or any other way, I'm open and available to code for fun and/or code for hire.

+Thank you for your time.
+I hope you enjoy the game!

 ## Player Class

 When you run the tic_tac.py file you will be prompted for both players names.